Civil Rights Forum

 The proposed joint rule would impose no new substantive or procedural obligations on entities receiving Federal financial assistance.
 Rather, it would simply preserve the interpretation of the regulations that existed prior to the Cureton decision.

-Civil Rights Division undertakes interagency housing and schools initiative
+to Table of Contents Civil Rights Division undertakes interagency housing and schools initiative

 Since January 1999, the Department of Justices Civil Rights Division has undertaken a collaborative effort between its Educational Opportunities Section and its Housing and Civil Enforcement Section to promote voluntary residential integration that will assist school systems in operating desegregated schools.
 This effort, entitled the Schools and Housing Opportunity Initiative, is designed to address continuing residential segregation, particularly in school districts that have been required to desegregate their schools.
 As part of the Initiative, an interagency working group composed of representatives from the Departments of Justice, Education, and Housing and Urban Development, meets quarterly to discuss schools and housing issues.